Belarus dictator warns Ukraine could disappear as a state if Zelenskyy doesn’t negotiate with Russia

 Belarus continues to host Russian military assets and conduct joint exercises.
 The country has also engaged in psychological operations to pressure Ukraine, such as creating fears of a new offensive originating from Belarusian territory.

-Lukashenko said he initially blamed European leaders for the war's continuation but now he sees the primary obstacle in Zelenskyy himself.
+Lukashenka said he initially blamed European leaders for the war's continuation but now he sees the primary obstacle in Zelenskyy himself.

 "The issue here is not with the USA, not with Russia, and not with European leaders, but rather the problem lies more with Volodymyr Oleksandrovych Zelenskyy," he told Zarubin.

 Belarusian dictator asserted that Zelenskyy can only make decisions under significant external pressure, and argued such pressure must be applied immediately.
 He justified this urgency by pointing to Russian military advances on the front lines, which he claims threaten Ukraine's existence as a sovereign entity.
-Lukashenko offered no evidence for either assertion.
+Lukashenka offered no evidence for either assertion.

 Meanwhile, President Zelenskyy previously said Russia has failed to capture the full Donetsk Oblast despite years of fighting and cannot occupy the remaining Ukrainian-held territory anytime soon.
 Even in the worst scenario, a complete Russian occupation would take years and enormous casualties, he added.